GraphSight/GraphSight/README.md

 # GraphSight

-GraphSight is the open source library that enables integration with C# applications for the creation and measure of application analytics.
+GraphSight is the open source ORM and static analysis library that enables integration with C# applications for the creation and measure of application analytics within Tigergraph.

 ### Future Implementations:
 Currently experiencing an issue with static analysis outside of scoped namespace.
 Additional future supported changes include